Andrew Dudley: Marriage plans and disgrace

 In April 1553, Dudley was commanded by the King to release cloth of silver and gold and velvet for the marriage of his nephew Lord Guildford to Lady Jane Grey, which was celebrated on 25 May.
 In June, Jehan de Scheyfve reported that Dudley himself would marry Margaret Clifford, a granddaughter of Mary Tudor, Queen of France, and cousin of Lady Jane, and that he would be made Lieutenant-Governor of the North.
 Dudley had even reserved a number of items from the wardrobe at Westminster for the marriage, including jewels, silver and gilt cups, a hair-brush, velvet dog-collars, and a pair of pictures of Diana and Actaeon.
 However, Edward VI died on 6 July 1553, having named Lady Jane Grey as his heir.

 Andrew Dudley assembled a force of 500 men at Ware, Hertfordshire to assist in his brother's campaign against Mary Tudor.
 Presumably arrested with him in East Anglia, he was imprisoned in the Tower on 25 July.
 Accused with his family of rebellion and high treason, Dudley stood trial at Westminster Hall on 19 August 1553.
-He pleaded guilty and only asked that his jewels that were in the keeping of a wardrobe colleague should not be lost.
+He pleaded guilty and only asked that his jewels that were in the keeping of his wardrobe colleague Arthur Stourton should not be lost.
 On 21 August 1553, the day before John Dudley's execution, he appeared with him and other condemned persons at the Tower Chapel St. Peter ad Vincula to hear mass.
 Andrew's life was spared, and he was released in January 1555.

 In April 1555, after his formal pardon, Philip and Mary granted Dudley a pension of £100 p.a.
 He was allowed to retain some of his earlier possessions, which had been valued at £555 at the time of his arrest in 1553.
 He moved to Tothill Street, London and, "sick of body", made his will in July 1556.
 In it he tried to reclaim jewels and other stuffs the Earl of Cumberland had received in advance of Dudley's intended marriage with Margaret Clifford.
 Among the intended beneficiaries were his nephews Ambrose, Robert Dudley, and Henry Sidney, his nephew-by-marriage.
 He died three years later, sometime before his will was proved on 22 November 1559.